thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_7_Files.md

 :::note

-📣 Your `Storages` must implement the `getDirectoryName` method from the `Storage` class.
+📣&nbsp;&nbsp;Your `Storages` must implement the `getDirectoryName` method from the `Storage` class.
 In the storage service's bucket, it is the directory's name, which contains the files.

 :::

 :::note

-📣 We recommend using a Symfony parameter to hold a public directory name (coming itself from an environment variable).
+📣&nbsp;&nbsp;We recommend using a Symfony parameter to hold a public directory name (coming itself from an environment variable).
 Indeed, the web application will need to know the directory name to create the public URL to the files from this directory, so it is better to use the same variable for your `api` and `webapp` services.